 - 1. Direct Entry Year 13 (FSFE) or Equivalent - a.
-Passed Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English; or - b.
-Passed the University Foundation Programme; or - c.
-Passed an examination deemed by the University to be equivalent to the University Foundation Education certificate. - d.
+A pass in Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English; or - b.
+A pass in the University Foundation Programme; or - c.
+A pass in an examination deemed by the University to be equivalent to the University Foundation Education certificate. - d.
 Students are required to select a minor. - 2.
 Mature Entry Admission.
 Persons can be admitted to the programme as per the mature entry admission regulation. - 3.
 Unclassified.
 Persons can be admitted to the programme as per the Unclassified regulation

 Course Title Credit Points

 ECO102 Microeconomics I 15

 LLC101 English for Academic Purposes 15

-ECO103 Economic Statistics / MTH101 Mathematics for Commerce 15
+ECO103 Economic Statistics / 15

+MTH101 Mathematics for Commerce 15

 1 x 100 Level Course from Minor 15